SBS Course Descriptions

 SBS 311 Theories of Personality

 This course is an in-depth study of the major theories of personality.
 It includes consideration of historical developments and cultural differences in the area of personality theory and research.
-The specific understanding of psychopathology contained in the theories will also be explored.
+Specific consideration will be given to the relationship of personality with mental and physical health.
 Cr 3.

 SBS 315 Social Psychology of Disability